venubothsa/nodewithes6/README.md

  **Node:** It's a command to allows you to execute single java script file.

  **NPM(Node Package Manager):**

- i) It is an online repository for the publishing of open-source Node.js projects. ii) It is a CLI tool that allows you install those packages and manage their versions and dependencies.
+ - It is an online repository for the publishing of open-source Node.js projects.

+ - It is a CLI tool that allows you install those packages and manage their versions and dependencies.

  **NPX(Node Package Execute):**
  It is a npm package runner.
 The typical use is to download and run a package temporarily or for trials.